OaklandPeters/py-arithmetic-units/to-do.md

 # Next task
-* Unittest registry
+* Confirm - that Node.value is also a Leaf
-* Unittests for tree methods:
+* UnitTree composition --> platform for simplify()
-    - join
-    - bind
-    - lift
-    - apply
-    - fold
-    - traverse
-    - zero
-    - identity

 # Clasification:
 * could probabably merge the functor parts of treefunction into Tree